 - Retaliatory Harassment occurs when someone complains of, or participates in, an investigation of discrimination (including harassment or misconduct), and because of it they experience verbal or electronic harassment, threats, or other forms of negative treatment.

-What do I do if a student, coworker, or campus visitor confides in me that they were sexually harassed or sexually assaulted (regardless of where or when it occurred)?
+What do I do if a student, coworker, or campus visitor confides in me that they were sexually harassed or sexually assaulted?

 - Let them know that you cannot ensure confidentiality.
-As an employee, you are required to report any alleged incident of sexual harassment or sexual misconduct that could be a violation of policy that is brought to your attention.
+As an employee, you are required to disclose any alleged incident of sexual harassment or sexual misconduct that could be a violation of policy that is brought to your attention.
 The only university employees that may ensure confidentiality are licensed counselors and unlicensed trainees of any university psychological services programs.

 - In the instance of sexual assault, encourage the student, employee, or visitor to seek medical treatment and contact the appropriate law enforcement agency to report the incident.

 - Let them know where they can get help.
-Share with them the Office of Sexual and Relationship Violence Support Services (SRVSS).
+Share with them the Center for Sexual and Relationship Violence Support Services (SRVSS).
 Give them the web address as well to get information.
-The SRVSS Office is also available for consultation with faculty and staff around how best to support a student who has disclosed experiencing sexual assault, relationship violence or stalking.
+SRVSS is also available for consultation with faculty and staff around how best to support a student who has disclosed experiencing sexual assault, relationship violence or stalking.